-The σ -hole interacts with Lewis's base or any other electron-rich nucleophilic system to form a halogen bond.
-Since the observation of the first interactions in which the σ -hole plays a key role, several other types of bonds have been observed such as chalcogen, pnictogen and tetrel bonds [54].
-Hence, the acceptor of such an X-bond in organic molecules can be atoms of oxygen, nitrogen, sulfur or the delocalized π orbital of the aromatic ring.
+The $\sigma$ -hole interacts with Lewis's base or any other electron-rich nucleophilic system to form a halogen bond.
+Since the observation of the first interactions in which the $\sigma$ -hole plays a key role, several other types of bonds have been observed such as chalcogen, pnictogen and tetrel bonds [54].
+Hence, the acceptor of such an X-bond in organic molecules can be atoms of oxygen, nitrogen, sulfur or the delocalized $\pi$ orbital of the aromatic ring.

-The first historically described compound in which a halogen bond occurs is the adduct of ammonia and the molecular iodine NH3"I2, described by M. Colin in 1814.
+The first historically described compound in which a halogen bond occurs is the adduct of ammonia and the molecular iodine NH3-I2, described by M. Colin in 1814.
 However, a theoretical explanation of this phenomenon had to wait until the 20th century and the development of quantum chemistry.
-The explanation for this phenomenon remained unclear for a long time until the development of quantum chemistry.
 The first attempts to explain the formation of the halogen bond was the donor-acceptor model proposed by Mulliken.
-It involved the transfer of part of the electron density from the orbital occupied by the lone pair electron of the base to the orbitals of the halogen atom[55,56].
+It involved the transfer of part of the electron density from the orbital occupied by the lone pair electron of the base to the orbitals of the halogen atom [55,56].
 A theory describing the mechanism of halogen bond formation based on molecular electrostatic potential and sigma hole formation was presented by Polizer and co-workers[56].
-Halogen bond energy depends on its type and ranges from 10 kJ/mol (N···Cl) to 150 kJ/mol (I_2 ···I-) [57], whereas hydrogen bonds can vary in strength from weak 1 kJ/ mol to strong (F-H····F-) 161.5 kJ/mol [58,59].
+Facts we know about halogen bond energy, is that it depends on its type, and ranges from 10 kJ/mol (N····Cl) to 150 kJ/mol (I2····I) [57], whereas hydrogen bonds can vary in strength from weak 1 kJ/mol to strong (F-H·····F) 161.5 kJ/mol [58,59].